ctf-wiki/ctf-wiki/docs/index-en.md

 ### Primary colors Main colors

-&gt; default `white`
+> default `white`

-Click on the color patch to change the main color of the theme
+Click on the color block to change the main color of the theme.

 <button data-md-color-primary="red">Red</button>